 Creating a Grid from a Site

 Users can also create grids from a site for easier monitoring.
-Follow these steps to config
+Follow these steps to configure.

 From the Home page select the 3 dots next to the site you want to create a grid for.

-Any user with live-only view access or higher can create public grids that can be viewed by anyone in the organization.
-However, if a user does not have access to one or more cameras in the grid, they won't be able to view the streams and the cameras show Access Restricted.
+Any user with live-only viewer permissions or higher can create public grids that can be viewed by anyone in the organization.
+However, if a user does not have access to one or more cameras in the grid, they won't be able to view the streams and the cameras will display Access Restricted.

 Select Make Public

-Only the public grid creator can make changes to the grid's settings and delete it.
+Only the public grid creator can make changes to the grid's settings or delete the grid.
 Everyone else (including other org admins) can only view public grids.
-Public grids have the name of the creator displayed at the top, below the grid name, to denote who created the grid for audit and permission-seeking purposes.
+Public grids have the email of the creator displayed at the bottom of the grid view.

 Note: If a user has no view access permissions for all of the cameras in the public grid, the grid will not show up in that user’s grid list.

-Note: Finally, if you're looking for recommended equipment and configuration for a public view monitor (PVM) use case, please reach out to Verkada Support or your Verkada partner.
+Finally, if you're looking for recommended equipment and configuration for a public view monitor (PVM) use case, please reach out to Verkada Sales or your Verkada partner.